jessikuh/jcink-advanced-custom-member-list/README.md

 to this!
 ![alt text](./src/images/jcink-custom-member-list-adv-after.jpg "Member List After Customization")

-Below is an outline of your code.
+Below is an outline of setting up the code.

 All CSS would be placed in your style sheet.